 She wanted to carry on the traditions of Jewish cooking, but now with gluten-free Jewish cooking.
 She developed these recipes over time despite the fact that her mother never wrote down any of her recipes.

 Lisa stated that she and her husband began “posting some of those recipes on their blog for Rosh Hashanah and then Passover, and the reception we received was heartwarming, which inspired us to write the book.”

 In that interview and elsewhere, Lisa has also shared a beautiful quote from her “little brother,” Rabbi Seth Stander: “Traditional Jewish baking invites us to lovingly recall the daily lives and passions of our noshing ancestors.”

-Here are photos of two recipes of Lisa’s that I’ve featured over at All Gluten-Free Desserts … All the Time.
+Here are photos of two recipes of Lisa’s that I’ve featured on my desserts site.

 And here are two of Lisa’s recent fabulous holiday recipes:

 Update: This giveaway is now closed.

 See more reviews of gluten-free cookbooks and resources on gfe here.

 Originally published December 22, 2012; updated June 27, 2018.